-Uncertainty looms over Senate's tax bill
+Senate passes sweeping GOP tax plan in early hours of Saturday morning

 But Republicans were still working on how to put the pieces together.

-Majority Leader Mitch McConnell can afford to lose two Republican senators, but with so many competing concerns, leadership will have to make tough decisions about who to appease based on the math.
-Sen. Jeff Flake of Arizona joins Corker in sharing concerns about the deficit and GOP aides say leaders now view Corker and Flake as a package deal.
-Meaning they either assuage their concerns, or figure out a way not to lose any other senators if they want to pass the bill at all.
+McConnell can afford to lose two Republican senators, but with so many competing concerns, leadership will have to make tough decisions about who to appease based on the math.
+Flake joins Corker in sharing concerns about the deficit and GOP aides say leaders now view Corker and Flake as a package deal, meaning they either assuage their concerns, or figure out a way not to lose any other senators if they want to pass the bill at all.

-Sens.
-Steve Daines of Montana and Ron Johnson of Wisconsin have tried to lobby leadership to give so-called pass-throughs -- businesses that pass profits to owners who pay taxes on the individual side -- additional tax breaks.
-Sen. Susan Collins, a Republican from Maine who was a key "no" vote on health care also must be won over.
+Johnson had tried to lobby leadership to give so-called pass-throughs -- businesses that pass profits to owners who pay taxes on the individual side -- additional tax breaks.
+Collins, who was a key "no" vote on health care also must be won over.
 Collins has asked leadership and the Trump administration to promise her that they will support a package that she says would help stabilize the Obamacare marketplace after Republicans repeal the individual mandate in their tax bill.
 She has also asked leadership to include a provision that would allow individuals to deduct state and local property taxes up to $10,000.

 The predicament leadership faces now isn't all that unlike the one they found themselves in on health care.
-If McConnell appeases Johnson and Daines and boosts the tax break for pass-throughs (which costs money), he could alienate Corker and Flake who have lobbied to make the tax bill less expensive.
+If McConnell appeases Johnson and boosts the tax break for pass-throughs (which costs money), he could alienate Corker and Flake who have lobbied to make the tax bill less expensive.
 If he appeases Collins, he could face problems with the Senate bill when it goes to conference with the House.

 Collins acknowledged the struggle ahead.

-Note: This story has been updated and will continue to update with additional reporting.